-Mr. Fox’s trial and investigative skills are well recognized.
-He was honored in 2018 as a California Lawyer Attorney of the Year.
+Mr. Fox was honored in 2018 as a California Lawyer Attorney of the Year.
 In 2017, the Daily Journal named him a “Top 100 Lawyer in California.”
-In 2016, he received the “Attorney General’s Distinguished Service Award” from the US Department of Justice and Loyola Law School’s “Prosecutor of the Year” award.
+In 2016, he received the US Attorney General’s "Distinguished Service Award” and Loyola Law School’s “Prosecutor of the Year” award.

 Mr. Fox serves on the Federal Bar Association’s Board of Directors.
 He is a former member of the Central District of California’s Magistrate Judge Merit Selection Panel, which appoints and evaluates magistrate judges for the district.